Jaminanim/AO3-Bookmark-Downloader/README.md

 ## Installation

-1. Download or clone all files to a folder on your computer.
+1. Download or `git clone` all files to a folder on your computer.
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in the top right corner)
 4. Click "Load unpacked" and select the folder containing the downloaded files